khryaznykh/Menu_for_a_week_Final/README.md

 ### Weekly Meal Plan app
 Front-end application developed to create weekly/daily meal plans with a list of ingridients necessary for those meals.
 Easy to add/delete/modify meals of the day.

 ## Technologies used
 - React single page application
 - Local storage used to safe the meal plans
-- Using props, map method, UseEffect and UseState
+- Using props, map, UseEffect and UseState

 This app helps to create a daily meal plan for multiple days.
 Easy to navigate
 # Getting Started with Create React App